-Dependency Deductions & Tax Exemptions in Tennessee Parenting Plans
+Dependency Deductions & Tax Exemptions

 The Tennessee parenting plan statute helps parents work together for the welfare of their children during a divorce.
 The plan contains everything related to the children, from educational issues to sleeping arrangements to financial considerations.
 Even the question of the federal tax exemption (commonly called the “dependency deduction”) due to parents for their children is included in the plan.
 And here too, parents are given a good deal of room to make their own financial decisions.